 - taking in a boarder or lodger to live in your spare room.
 You would need to get permission from your landlord.
 Remember that income from a lodger may affect your benefits.

 If you are affected by Housing Benefit cuts contact us for advice.

 Council Tax Benefit was abolished in April 2013.
 Individual local authorities can decide how to manage their local schemes but their budgets have been cut and they must continue to provide the previous level of support for pensioners.
 You should be able to find out more information from your local council.

 Changes to the Social Fund

-From April 2013, Community Care Grants and Crisis Loans have been abolished.
-They have been replaced by ‘locally administered assistance’ provided by the local authority.
+In April 2013, Community Care Grants and Crisis Loans were abolished.
+They were replaced by ‘locally administered assistance’ provided by the local authority.

 Local authorities may choose to run a replacement scheme, but they don’t have to.
 They may choose to put the money towards supporting existing local schemes, such as foodbanks,credit unions and schemes which provide subsidised furniture and white goods.

 Contact your local council for details of the scheme in place in your area.

 Disability Living Allowance (DLA) replaced by a Personal Independence Payment (PIP)